pmdtechnologies/SampleYOLO/README.md

 net = cv2.dnn.readNet("yolov3-tiny.weights", "yolov3-tiny.cfg")
 ```

-After setting some parameters, we iterate over the outputs of the yolo net and their detections.
+After setting some parameters, we iterate over the outputs of the YOLO net and their detections.
 If we
 are more than 10% sure that there is an object, we save its class, the confidence value and the coordinates of its
 bounding box.
 Finally, for each object we **[draw](#drawing-the-predictions) a bounding box** and **print the class** to which it belongs **and the confidence** we have